-The ASDIC network links member Drop-Ins together for their mutual benefit and makes them more accessible to Service Users.
-Sometimes called Hubs or Centres, each Drop-In will already have its own way of doing business and joining ASDIC does not mean that mature arrangements or well proven practice should change, especially when they accord to local resources and conditions.
-Indeed one of the strengths of the Drop-In community is the way each one is able reflect local conditions.
+The ASDIC network links member Drop-Ins together for their mutual benefit and makes them more accessible.
+Sometimes called Hubs or Centres, each Drop-In will already have its own way of doing business and joining ASDIC does not mean that mature arrangements or well-proven practice should change, especially when they accord to local resources and practice.
+Indeed one of the strengths of the Drop-In community is the way each one can reflect local conditions.

-However, members of ASDIC will be expected to conform to the ethos, spirit and culture of the association making sure that their activities always remain in the best interests of Service Users.
-The aim is to build on existing foundations and help Drop-Ins to improve services in a coherent way, and in so doing reflect the principles of the ASDIC brand.
+However, members of ASDIC will be expected to conform to the ethos, spirit and culture of the Association, making sure that their activities always remain in the best interests of Service Users.
+The aim is to build on existing foundations and help Drop-Ins to improve services coherently and, in so doing, reflect the principles of the ASDIC brand.
 To this end, all member organisations are encouraged to use the ASDIC logo on their promotional material, making it clear that they are part of the ASDIC family.
 This will be made available when joining.

-The ASDIC Drop-In Working Group is drafting guidance for Drop-Ins and in the meantime has produced a short leaflet on how to set one up: A Simple Guide to Starting a Veterans Hub accompanied by a helpful guide offering more detailed considerations in our Grow Your Own Hub Guide
+In 2019 the ASDIC Drop-In Working Group produced a short leaflet on how to set one up with A Simple Guide to Starting a Veterans Hub accompanied by a helpful guide offering more detailed considerations in our Grow Your Own Hub Guide

-- Be open regularly, at least once per month.
+- In the normal course be open regularly, at least once per month.
 In abeyance during current COVID restrictions of course.

 - Have a volunteer and/or pro bono component of staff.

 - Be a member of Cobseo or be sponsored by a representative of ASDIC – normally after a visit (once COVID restrictions are lifted).

-- Have been in operation for at least one year.
+- Have been in operation for at least six months.

-ASDIC welcomes new members and all qualifying veterans’ Drop-Ins are encouraged to join.
-ASDIC looks forward to their contribution to the network, expanding the help and support that can be offered collectively to veterans who served in the Armed Forces, the Merchant Navy, the Fishing Fleet and their families.
+ASDIC welcomes new members and all qualifying Drop-Ins are encouraged to join.
+ASDIC looks forward to their contribution to the network, expanding the help and support that can be offered collectively to veterans and their families.

 Welcome to ASDIC!